jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 __TYPE I Hypervisor - Bare Metal or Native Virtualization__

-   TYPE I is used in server environments on hardware utilizing multiple core CPUs, mutli-terabytes of RAM, and multi-terabytes of hard drive space.
+   TYPE I is used in server environments on hardware utilizing multiple core CPUs, mutltiple terabytes of RAM, and multiple terabytes of hard drive space.
 A TYPE I hypervisor includes a kernel and tiny purpose driven mini-operating system tuned just for managing and interfacing with virtual machines.
 The kernel itself is the hypervisor also tuned with all unnecessary features removed.
 This book will not cover TYPE II hypervisors or commercial implementations of them.

    *  [Microsoft Hyper-V](https://technet.microsoft.com/en-us/library/hh831531.aspx "Hyper-V")